StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/Backend/Graphics.md

 </div>

 ## Description
-This describes the graphics API thatStereoKit is using for rendering.
-StereoKit uses D3D11 for Windows platforms, and a flavor of OpenGL for Linux, Android, and Web.
+This describes the graphics API that StereoKit is using for rendering.
+StereoKit is Vulkan-only, so this will report [`BackendGraphics.Vulkan`]({{site.url}}/preview/Pages/StereoKit/BackendGraphics/Vulkan.html) on all supported platforms.